Logo

 best_x = None

-# Stack of subproblems: each is (lower_bounds, upper_bounds)
+# Stack of subproblems: (lower_bounds, upper_bounds, description)

-stack = [(np.zeros(n), np.ones(n))]
+stack = [(np.zeros(n), np.ones(n), 'root')]

 while stack:

-lb, ub = stack.pop() # depth-first
+lb, ub, desc = stack.pop() # depth-first

 # Solve LP relaxation (linprog minimizes, so negate c)